fangwei123456/spikingjelly/docs/source/activation_based_en/monitor.rst

     torch.bool size = 1024

-:classl:`spikingjelly.activation_based.tensor_cache` provides functions to compress a float32/float16 tensor to an uint8 tensor, whose each element saves 8 spikes.
+:class:`spikingjelly.activation_based.tensor_cache` provides functions to compress a float32/float16 tensor to an uint8 tensor, whose each element saves 8 spikes.
 This uint8 tensor can be regarded as a "true bool" tensor.
 Here is an example:

 .. code-block:: python